-The AAC will meet at least twice per year, and will be arranged, hosted and presided over by the Chair:
+The AAC will meet at least twice per year, and will be arranged, hosted and presided over by the Facilitator:

-- The meetings will take place in Q1 and Q3 of each calendar year, unless the AAC decides unanimously to change this schedule. - All Representatives need to be invited in writing at least eight (8) weeks prior to the meeting by the Chair or the Secretary.
-For the avoidance of doubt, all meetings may be set at the beginning of the year by the Chair. - The notice period can be shortened if all Representatives agree. - Meetings can be held via phone or online conference call if all Representatives agree. - Each Representative may designate a person to act on his/her behalf at a particular meeting, provided such Representative notifies the Chair in advance in writing.
+- All Representatives need to be invited in writing at least eight (8) weeks prior to the meeting by the Facilitator or the Secretary.
+For the avoidance of doubt, all meetings may be set at the beginning of the year by the Facilitator. - The notice period can be shortened if all Representatives agree. - Meetings can be held via phone or online conference call if all Representatives agree. - Each Representative may designate a person to act on his/her behalf at a particular meeting, provided such Representative notifies the Facilitator in advance in writing.

 There may be reasons for the AAC to meet more often.
-In this case the Chair can propose a "Special Meeting" that requires a supermajority of seventy-five percent (75%) of the votes of the AAC to take place.
-All AAC Representatives are free to formally propose these Special Meetings to the Chair in written or electronic form.
+In this case the Facilitator can propose a "Special Meeting" that requires a supermajority of seventy-five percent (75%) of the votes of the AAC to take place.
+All AAC Representatives are free to formally propose these Special Meetings to the Facilitator in written or electronic form.